Are American Missionaries Still Relevant Overseas?

 SALT Leadership’s mission is to glorify God by developing, training, and supporting church leaders in underserved regions of the world to handle scripture competently, be effective leaders, and equip others to be dedicated followers of Jesus Christ.

-Please check out what they do, and, if you have the opportunity to support them, please do!
-Click here - SALT Leadership
+Check out what they do here: SALT Leadership.
+And if you have the opportunity to support them, please do!

 From Leading to Lifting-up🙌🏼